wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
 The Wazuh server and the Wazuh agent are licensed as `GNU GPL version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_, and the Wazuh indexer and the Wazuh dashboard are licensed as `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.

-You also have the option of using the :ref:`Wazuh quickstart guide <quickstart>` for a quick and unattended installation.
+You have the option of using the :ref:`Wazuh quickstart guide <quickstart>` for a quick and unattended installation.
 It will help you deploy Wazuh as an all-in-one, running all the central components in the same system.

 Installing Wazuh in a local infrastructure
 ------------------------------------------

-You can install Wazuh locally on your organization computers and servers as on-premise software.
-Alternatively, you can use our Cloud solution delivered as a service (SaaS) where no dedicated hardware is required, and everything is ready to use.
+You can install Wazuh locally on your organization's computers and servers as on-premise software.
+Alternatively, you can use our Cloud solution delivered like software as a service (or SaaS) where no dedicated hardware is required, and everything is ready to use.

 For deploying Wazuh locally, you can choose between two different options.
 All Wazuh central components are installed on the same host with an **all-in-one deployment**.
 On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.